-ormation and the prod uct it supports, re ead the information on in the Notices appendix.
+Before using this information and the product it supports, read the information in the Notices appendix.

-Third Edition (March 2006)
+Fourth Edition (July 2006)

-This edition applies to $IBM^{\circledast}$ WebSphere $^{\circledast}$ Event Broker Version 6.0 and to all subsequent releases and modifications until otherwise indicated in new editions.
+This edition applies to IBM® WebSphere® Event Broker Version 6.0 and to all subsequent releases and modifications until otherwise indicated in new editions.

 © Copyright International Business Machines Corporation 2000, 2006.
 All rights reserved.
-US Government Users Restricted Rights - Use, duplication or disclosure restricted by GSA ADP Schedule Contract
+US Government Users Restricted Rights - Use, duplication or disclosure restricted by GSA ADP Schedule Contract with IBM Corp.